 Yes there isn’t an issue for tourists to wear the kandura and frequently you will see tourists running around in them in Dubai Mall and locals are happy to share their culture for those willing to learn.

 Though of course be respectful in the clothes and remember there are Islamic values attached to those clothes.
 In fact many bars do not allow local dress and anyone who does wear local dress in such places is normally not an Emirati.

 What is the old UAE traditional dress?

-The old traditional dress of the UAE is actually pretty different to the dress you see today, especially for women.
-The black colour is something which became more popular in the last 100 years
+The Emirati traditional dress is actually pretty different to the dress you see today, especially for women.
+The black colour is something which became more popular in the last 100 years.

 In addition to this, women often wore a gold mask over their faces and you’ll see this mask featured in cartoons for the UAE along with other items.
-Some older Emirati women still wear this style today
+Some older UAE women dress like this today.

-What is the UAE traditional dress for girls and boys?
+What is the UAE national dress for girls?